spirit-warrior/ammas-tour-2024/README.md

 ---

-Dimensions -
+- Dimensions - ???

-- ???
+- is on wheels

 ![image bt1](/images/clock_table_1.jpg)

+---

-Look closely and you will see a small lamp attached to the table with a clip.
-During mediation when the lights are dim, the light shines on the clock so Amma can see the time.
+Notice the small lamp attached to the table with a clip.
+During mediation when the lights are dim, the light shines on the clock, allowing Amma to see the time.

+Why do we need a separate clock table?

+Instead we could set the clock on the bhajan table during meditation.
+For illumination, we could have one or more small LED lights that are velcroed to the top of the clock.
+Or maybe we can find a clock with an illuminated face.

 ![image bt2](/images/clock_table_2.jpg)